cvat-ai/cvat/site/content/en/docs/manual/basics/authorization.md

 weight: 1
 ---

 - First of all, you have to log in to CVAT tool.
-You can use your username or email (specified when registering) for authorization.
+For authorization, you can use your username or email you provided during registration.

   ![](/images/image001.jpg)